milaboratory/mixcr/doc/assemble.rst

 denotes number of reads in corresponding clone)and ``clone2`` contain top V/J/C gene from ``clone1`` in it's corresponding gene list.

-The following paramenter control separation behaviour and pre-clusterization:
+The following parameter control separation behaviour and pre-clusterization:

 +---------------------------------------+---------------------------+------------------------------------------------------------+
 | Parameter                             | Default value             | Description                                                |